diepbaoquy97/SmartHome/index.md

 # Table of contents

+# Raspberry OS
+I have loaded the raspberry OS into the SD card and mounted to raspberry pi.
+But it can't boot.
+I am trying to identify the issues
 # Week 6: Circuit diagram

 This is the fritzing file of my design [Fritzing](https://github.com/diepbaoquy97/SmartHome/blob/master/BaoQuyDiep-Latest.fzz)

 This is breadboard diagram